lateef-salami/ecopath/pages/pages-root-folder/businessplan.md

 Over 170 universities and colleges are members of the [Committee of Vice-Chancellors (CVC)][5].
 Over 300 polytechnics, colleges of agriculture and other technical and vocational education and training (TVET) institutions are under the management of [National Board of Technical Education (NBTE)][6].
 This means that we can access 64% of tertiary educational institutions simply by reaching out to CVC and NBTE.
-Our ink cartridges for duplicators are already being tested by CVC and they are very pleased with the high quality of our product.
+Our ink cartridges for duplicators are already being tested by both CVC and NBTE and they are very pleased with the high quality of our product.
 In contrast, Nigeria's primary schools are administered by the local governments and hence the market is much more fragmented.
 But it is a big market - there are about 97,000 primary schools (64% of them are public) and about 33,000 secondary schools (38% of them are public) - and we will be targeting this market in the future.
 3. **Price is often the deciding factor** for tertiary educational institutions, especially since present day economic challenges have led to decrease in government budgets for the education sector.